 Inishmurray Island Visits | Coney Island Sligo

 What will it be?
 See the early 6th century monastic settlement on Inishmurray?
 Have a look at the seal colonies and rare local wildlife?
-Explore the fairy forts or “cursing stones”?
-Or just throw a fish on the barbie, crack open a picnic, and go for a swim in some of the cleanest water in Sligo.
+Explore the fairy forts or cursing stones?
+Or just throw a fish on the barbie, crack open a picnic, and go for a swim in some of the cleanest water in Sligo and Donegal.
 Whether you want to see the sights or just relax, Inishmurray and Coney Island have it all.

 Inishmurray Island Trips

 We regret to inform customers that due to a decision by the Marine Survey Office, Inishmurray island has been closed to visitors.
 We suggest that customers address any of their concerns appropriately to their governing body, The Department of Transport (Minister for Transport, Shane Ross) and to Sligo County Council, seeking an urgent resolution.
 We regret the frustration that this has caused landowners, local people, and the thousands of visitors to this important historical site which has been heralded as a National Monument and one of the top ten most important historical sites in Ireland.
 The island has a perfect safety record with no recorded accidents in the dock area involving boat passengers since time immemorial, almost 2000 years and feel that this decision is unwarranted due to health and safety concerns.